Today’s customers are faced with hundreds of different buying options.

 1. Is your audience segmentation granular enough?

 At the core of personalization is customer and contact data.
 Think about it: Without data, how will you know who your best buyers are, what message resonate with them, or how to convince them to make a purchase?
 The short answer is, you can’t.
-The most basic way to leverage contact data for personalized marketing is through list segmentation.
+The most basic way to leverage contact data for personalized marketing is through prospect list segmentation.

-List segmentation is exactly what it sounds like – the process of breaking up a marketing list into several smaller, more targeted lists, utilizing key customer data points.
+List segmentation is exactly what it sounds like – the process of breaking up a marketing list into several smaller, more targeted prospect lists, utilizing key customer data points.
 Through list segmentation, marketers are able to deliver the most relevant content to prospects and customers.
 Customers don’t just love this level of personalization – marketers do too!
 Consider these statistics:

 On average, segmented and targeted campaigns generate 58% of a company’s revenue (source).